Harris, Embiid lead 76ers over Raptors 109-102

 TAMPA, Fla.
+(AP) — All-Star center Joel Embiid didn’t get his hands on the ball much in the first half Tuesday night, but his Philadelphia teammates made the Toronto Raptors pay in the 76ers’ 109-102 victory.

-(AP) — Tobias Harris scored 12 of his 23 points in the fourth quarter and the Philadelphia 76ers beat Toronto 109-102 on Tuesday night to end the Raptors’ four-game winning streak.
+Tobias Harris scored 12 of his 23 points in the fourth quarter after the 76ers built a big early lead with long-range shooting, ending Toronto’s four-game winning streak.

-Joel Embiid had 18 points and 12 rebounds for the 76ers, and Furkan Korkmanz added 19 points.
+“I thought we had a chance for a high-scoring game when they took the ball out of Joel’s hands, but I thought our guys played well,” Philadelphia coach Doc Rivers said.
+“The turnovers (18) hurt us, no doubt, but we made great decisions and that’s how you win games.”

+Embiid made only 3 of 13 shots and finished with 18 points, 12 rebounds and six turnovers.
+Furkan Korkmanz had 19 points and made five of Philadelphia’s 17 3-pointers and shot 17 for 38 (44.7%) from behind the arc while the Raptors were denying Embiid the ball.

 Normal Powell led the Raptors with 24 points.
 Pascal Siakam added 22 and Fred VanVleet had 12 points, eight rebounds and eight assists.

-Ben Simmons finished with 15 points, nine rebounds and seven assists for the 76ers, who overcame seven fourth-quarter turnovers to end their four-game road losing streak.
+Ben Simmons, who was named by the coaches to the Eastern Conference All-Star team Tuesday night, finished with 15 points, nine rebounds and seven assists for the 76ers.

+“I’m the type of guy who can do a lot of things on the floor, and I’m glad the coaches can see that and appreciate that,” he said.
+“Defensive Player of the Year, that’s what I want to win this year, and I should be in it.”

 Korkmanz scored 16 points in the first quarter and the 76ers led by 21 after Harris’ layup completed a 7-0 run midway through the second quarter.